kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 That sounds really good, but it is totally incomprehensible.

-A couple of years ago, I happened to find a book trying to explain this whole development by Galois from his forerunners to this day and I bought it and read it and didn't understand anything.
+A couple of years ago, I happened to find a book trying to explain this whole development by Galois from his forerunners to this day for the interested layman and I bought it and read it and didn't understand anything.
 What a pity.

 These are paragraphs 4 to 6 of the above-mentioned article: